algolia/instantsearch/packages/instantsearch-specs/content/widgets/infinite-hits.md

     description: the list of hits
   - name: .ais-InfiniteHits-item
     description: the hit list item
+  - name: .ais-InfiniteHits-loadPrevious
+    description: the button used to display previous results
+  - name: .ais-InfiniteHits-loadPrevious--disabled
+    description: the disabled button used to display previous results
   - name: .ais-InfiniteHits-loadMore
     description: the button used to display more results
   - name: .ais-InfiniteHits-loadMore--disabled